thesmartcoder7/aldos-pizza/README.md

 ## Description

 This is a simple webapp on which users can come an place an pizza order.
-It uses the basics of object oriented programming.[live site]()
+It uses the basics of object oriented programming.[live site](thesmartcoder7.github.io/aldos-pizza/)

 ## Behaviour Driven Development
+The user is able to;
+- Choose the size of pizza they want e.g Small, Medium, Large

+- Choose what kind of crust they would like the pizza to have e.g Crispy, Stuffed, Gluten-free

+- Choose the topping(s) they want on my pizza.

+- Place an order for my Pizza and see the total charge for it.

+- Have an option to order as many pizzas as they want.

+- Have an option to have the pizza delivered or not.
+If delivered the user is alerted of how much the delivery charge will be.

+- Enter where the delivery should be made and then gets an alert saying  "your order will be delivered to your location"

+- See a checkout button that when clicked shows the total amount charged for the orders.

 ## Usage